Mortgage Refinance: De-Mystifying the Process

 When all that is said and done, then the next step is approval.
 Time to celebrate!
 It is time to sign on the dotted line and switch to your new mortgage, hopefully providing you with either reduced repayments or a shorter loan term.
 As the market and economy changes over the years and so do home loan rates, it is best practice to keep assessing your mortgage every couple of years and changing lenders if you are getting a better deal.

 Knowledge is power, so understanding just what refinancing involves helps you get the ball rolling.
 If you are looking for a little more information on why you should consider refinancing, then head on over to the refinancing section our website to get a more comprehensive breakdown on why refinancing is an option to consider, especially since we are currently sitting on historic low interest rates.

 No matter what step you are in terms of refinancing, getting advice from the experts is always a smart way to help you make an informed decision.
 Speaking to a mortgage broker is a great way to assess your options and see whether refinancing is the right next step for you.
 A mortgage broker can help you go through your current finances as well as compare your current home loan rates to what else is out there on the market.
 They can help you assess your financial situation as well and give you a breakdown of just how much equity you have and give you an informed opinion about what to do next.

-To pique any curiosity, fill out the form below to see just how much you can save by refinancing and book a no-obligation, free consultation with a mortgage broker.
+To pique any curiosity, contact us to see just how much you can save by refinancing and book a no-obligation, free consultation with a mortgage broker.
 Even if you are not completely committed to refinancing, having a chat with a professional is always the best way to kick off any research and get any burning questions you may have answered.